Splinter Cell: Deathwatch: Release

 The series premiered on Netflix on October 14, 2025.

 Reception

 On the review aggregator website Rotten Tomatoes, the series holds an approval rating of 86%, based on 14 reviews.
 Metacritic, which uses a weighted average, assigned a score of 70 out of 100, based on 4 critics, indicating "generally favorable" reviews.

+The series was nominated for "Best Adaptation" at The Game Awards 2025.